Konbaung dynasty: Literature and arts

 The evolution and growth of Burmese literature and theatre continued, aided by an extremely high adult male literacy rate for the era (half of all males and 5% of females).
 Foreign observers such as Michael Symes remarked on widespread literacy among commoners, from peasants to watermen.

 The Siamese captives carried off from Ayutthaya as part of the Burmese–Siamese War (1765–67) went on to have an outsize influence on traditional Burmese theatre and dance.
 In 1789, a Burmese royal commission consisting of Princes and Ministers was charged with translating Siamese and Javanese dramas from Thai to Burmese.
 With the help of Siamese artists captured from Ayutthaya in 1767, the commission adapted two important epics from Thai to Burmese: the Siamese Ramayana and the Enao, the Siamese version of Javanese Panji tales into Burmese Yama Zattaw and Enaung Zattaw.
 One classical Siamese dance, called Yodaya Aka (lit.
 Ayutthaya-style dance) is considered one of the most delicate of all traditional Burmese dances.

+During the Konbaung period, the techniques of European painting like linear perspective, chiaroscuro and sfumato became more established amongst Burmese painting style.
+Temple paintings from this period utilized techniques such as by casting shadows and distance haze on traditional Burmese styles.
+The Konbaung period also developed parabaik folding-book manuscripts styles that recorded court and royal acitivies by painting on white parakbaik.

+In the earlier part of the dynasty between 1789 and 1853, the Amarapura style of Buddha image statuary art developed.
+Artisans used a unique style using wood gild with gold leaf and red lacquer.
+The rounder faced image of the Buddha from this period may have been influenced by the capture of the Mahamuni Image from Arakan.
+After Mindon Min moved the capital to Mandalay, a new Mandalay style of Buddha images developed, depicting a new curly-haired Buddha image and using alabaster and bronze as materials.
+This later style would be retained through the British colonial period.